toniblyx/alfresco-backup-and-recovery-tool/README.md

     * restore alfresco-global.properties from a point in time

 #### Backup volume control:
-    * All backups collections are split in a volume size 25MB by default, this can help to store your backup in tapes or in order to upload to a FTP, SCP or S3 server.
+    * All backups collections are split in a volume size 25MB by default, this can help to store your backup in tapes or in order to upload to a FTP, SCP, SFTP or S3 server.

 #### Backup to different destinations:
     * Local filesystem
     * Remote FTP or FTPS server
-    * SCP server (should have shared keys already configured, no authentication with user and password supported)
+    * SCP or SFTP server (should have shared keys already configured, no authentication with user and password supported)
     * Amazon S3

 #### Encryption with GnuPG, all backup volumes are encrypted, this feature is configurable (enable or disable).